 - Termination of agreements

-- Dispute resolution provisions including a retailer's complaints process, mediation, arbitration, legal avenues or the Australian Competition and Consumer Commission (ACCC).
+- Dispute resolution provisions including a retailer's complaints process, mediation, arbitration, legal avenues or the ACCC.

 Please consult the Contact Officer for more information and to ascertain the level of compliance that may be required.